Financial Abuse: Identifying it and finding help

 Theresa's Fund and DomesticShelters.org – A searchable directory of domestic violence programs and shelters in the U.S. and Canada.

 Numerous resources are also provided by the Purple Purse, an Allstate Foundation, dedicated to ending domestic violence through financial empowerment of the victims.

-“Helping women take control of their finances” is our tagline here at Women Who Money, as we too believe financial empowerment is fundamental to being in control of your life.
-View our articles by category or level, using the drop-down menu under the ‘Articles’ tab at the top of this site, or use the search tool in the sidebar to find relevant information.
+“Helping women take control of their finances” is our tagline here at Women Who Money, as we, too, believe financial empowerment is fundamental to being in control of your life.

-Should you know of someone in need of help, please share these resources mentioned.
+Should you know of someone in need of help, please share the resources mentioned above.

-If you are moved to help support victims who need aid with shelter, food, counseling, legal assistance, and more, you can find ways to donate to the national hotline here or see the wish list of a domestic shelter near you here.
+If you're moved to help support victims who need aid with shelter, food, counseling, legal assistance, and more, you can find ways to donate to the national hotline here or see the wish list of a domestic violence shelter near you here.

 Next: How to Avoid Financial Mistakes in a Divorce